aarongerbrandt/csc-303-game-2023/README.md

 Assumed library versions are:
 * lime 8.0.0
 * openfl 9.2.0
-* flixel 5.2.1
+* flixel 5.2.2
+* flixel-addons:2.11.0

-The game might compile successfully even with different dependency versions, but if you run into unexpected issues try switching your libraries to matching version using `haxelib install` and/or `haxelib set`.
+The game might compile successfully even with different dependency versions, but if you run into unexpected issues try switching your libraries to matching version using `haxelib install all` and/or `haxelib set`.

 With correct versions in place, compile the game with
 ```